 Printed or bought.
 I use a range of solutions: I print out A4 sheets of 1:25k from the OS online subscription (on water resistant paper if necessary), no folding and faffing, 20x lighter, and I’m happy to write and mark trip specific details on top.
 Harvey maps are compact and often have better information.
 Harvey superwalker xt25 are lighter and more waterproof, and their tiny xt40 are ultralight.

 Other paths.
 It’s sometimes worth looking at a route in Openstreetmap (the source for viewranger and many other apps) as it often has paths that OS doesn’t, and if it’s not there you can add it in (I often contribute to it after visiting an area and logging paths on GPS).

 Visualise and calculate.
-The OS web app is brilliant for calculating distances and ascent (appears to use naismith’s rules), and the 3d flythrough allows a useful visualisation of the lay of the land.
+The OS web app is brilliant for calculating distances and ascent (route creation use naismith’s rules to estimate time), and the 3d flythrough allows a useful visualisation of the lay of the land.